kjaymiller/Developer-Advocate-Manifesto/README.md

 ## Agreeing to the Developer Advocate Manifesto
 Agree the Manifesto by
- - forking this project and allowing it to exist in your github repo.
+ - forking this project and allowing it to exist in your github profile.
  - including the [badge](https://github.com/kjaymiller/Developer-Advocate-Manifesto/blob/main/devadvocatemanifesto-badge.svg) on your website.

 ## Contributing to the Manifesto